-- School supports access for the students to the IB programme(s) and philosophy.
-It provides full support to its learning support needs and equips their teachers accordingly. - As per the IB guidance, the learning support program is run by identifying the students' specific learning styles, scaffolding their learning and differentiating the curriculum. - The school is pleased to have a team of trained specialists, who collaborate with a range of expert professionals to provide efficient learning support services. - Our Learning Support Specialists/Teachers are trained in a wide spectrum of disorders, their specialization ranges from specific learning disability, developmental disabilities to disorders of attention. - The school believes in providing the best education to all, therefore, there will be an unbiased consideration of each admission application if the school will be able to provide equal opportunity to succeed.
+- As per the IB guidance, the learning support program is run by identifying the students' specific learning styles, scaffolding their learning and differentiating the curriculum. - The school is pleased to have a team of trained specialists, who collaborate with a range of expert professionals to provide efficient learning support services. - Our Learning Support Specialists/Teachers are trained in a wide spectrum of disorders, their specialization ranges from specific learning disability, developmental disabilities to disorders of attention. - The school believes in providing the best education to all, therefore, there will be an unbiased consideration of each admission application if the school will be able to provide equal opportunity to succeed.